AllanWang/McGill-Public/Comp-550/notes.md

 * Log sum trick - to avoid underflow (from small numbers), work in log domain
 * Viterbi algorithm - similar to forward algorithm, but replace summation with max
     * Used to find most likely state sequence
     * Backpointers - keep track of max entry; work backwards to recover best label sequence
+* Unsupervised training
+    * No state sequences; have to estimate them
+    * Initialize params randomly
+    * Viterby EM ('Hard EM)
+        * Prediction and updaets using Viterbi algorithm
+    * Soft predictions - probabilities of all possible state sequences

+## Lecture 8 - 2018/09/27